pesu-dev/pesuacademy/.github/CONTRIBUTING.md

 1. Check if it already exists in [issues](https://github.com/pesu-dev/pesuacademy/issues)
 2. Open a new issue using the **"Feature Request"** template if available
 3. Clearly explain the use case, proposed solution, and any relevant context

 ---

+## 📜 Code Of Conduct

+All contributors are expected to read and adhere to our [Code of Conduct](../CODE_OF_CONDUCT.md).
+Please be respectful and professional in all interactions.

+---